FredHutch/canFam3.DuxFamily/README.md

-This package contain reproducible codes for DUXC expression and functions in canine myoblast
+This package contains reproducible codes for DUXC expression and functions in canine myoblast

 # Genenral Work Flow
 ## Genome build